 HIPAA becomes most relevant in the medical world—especially regarding Title II.
 This makes it easier for medical information to be electronically processed while also making sure that the information being processed is kept totally confidential.

 Fax uses the Public Switched Telephone Network (PSTN) and the SS-7 network for data transmission.
 This network has long been considered a secure means of transmission.
-The security features of the PSTN are mainly due to the point to point nature of transmission.
+The security features of the PSTN are mainly due to the point-to-point nature of transmission.
 Telephone carriers provide physical security for the network, and provide guarantees that the phone number will reach the intended recipient to prevent mis-delivery of information.
-The closed nature of the PSTN make it a next to impossible target for hackers.
+The closed nature of the PSTN makes it a next-to-impossible target for hackers.

 Other mediums such as email are far less secure.
 This is because information is stored, saved, copied, and forwarded multiple times often with no encryption, which makes it a far less secure means of communication.